 Note: In certain states and countries it is illegal to sell untreated, raw milk for human consumption.
 Often it will still be available, but the store is obliged to label it as cosmetic "bath milk".
-If it's unavailable in your area, find a local organic farm or go to a farmer's market and get it direct from the source.
+If it's unavailable in your area, find a local organic farm, organic farmer's co-op, or go to a farmer's market and get it direct from the source.

 If you can't stomach milk what should you drink?

 If you would prefer to avoid raw milk despite its benefits, there are a number of great substitutes available in good health food stores these days or that you can make yourself e.g. Organic Soy and Quality Nut Milks.